Not Fourteen Again

 Not Fourteen Again is a 1996 documentary film written, directed and co-produced by Gillian Armstrong.
 It is the fourth in a series of films looking at the changing lives of three women.
-It follows on from Smokes & Lollies (1976), Fourteen's Good, Eighteen's Better (1981) and Bingo, Bridesmaids & Braces (1988) and is followed by Love, Lust & Lies (2010).
+It follows on from Smokes & Lollies (1976), Fourteen's Good, Eighteen's Better (1981) and Bingo, Bridesmaids & Braces (1988); it was followed by Love, Lust & Lies (2010).

 Reception

-Writing in Variety David Stratton says "Result is a passionate, intriguing series of character studies that should find a theatrical niche in Oz, and will have no difficulty obtaining slots on TV stations elsewhere."
-Matthew Gilbert of the Boston Globe says The results are fascinating.
-Armstrong consistently finds drama and heroism in the unremarkable lives of the three original women, as they've learned lessons about family and society the hard way."
-In the Age Barbara Creed reviews it positively saying "Engaging and accessible, Not Fourteen Again is one of the best Australian documentaries in years."
-Sandra Hall in the Sydney Morning Herald says "Perhaps the greatest strength of Not Fourteen Again is its success in giving due weight and importance to the so-called ordinary rituals of family life."
+Writing in Variety, David Stratton said: "Result is a passionate, intriguing series of character studies that should find a theatrical niche in Oz, and will have no difficulty obtaining slots on TV stations elsewhere".
+Matthew Gilbert of The Boston Globe said: "The results are fascinating.
+Armstrong consistently finds drama and heroism in the unremarkable lives of the three original women, as they've learned lessons about family and society the hard way".
+In The Age, Barbara Creed reviewed it positively, saying: "Engaging and accessible, Not Fourteen Again is one of the best Australian documentaries in years".
+Sandra Hall in The Sydney Morning Herald said: "Perhaps the greatest strength of Not Fourteen Again is its success in giving due weight and importance to the so-called ordinary rituals of family life".